 - Northern Ireland to a destination outside the UK and EU

 Goods dispatched by post

-You’ll need to use form C&E132, or ask the Post Office for a certificate of posting.
-If you use Royal Mail Parcel Force, they’ll give you a Dispatch Pack with accounting documents, a customs export declaration and a receipt copy.
-The Dispatch Pack goes with the goods.
-For EU sales you don’t need to fill in a customs export declaration form.
+You’ll need to use form ‘Certificate of posting goods form 132’, or ask the Post Office for a certificate of posting.
+If you use Royal Mail Parcel Force, they’ll give you a dispatch pack with accounting documents, a customs export declaration, and a receipt copy.
+The dispatch pack goes with the goods.
+For sales from Northern Ireland to EU customers you do not need to fill in a customs export declaration form.

 Dispatch by courier